Braves vs. Pirates Player Props Betting Odds

-Bryan Reynolds and Ronald Acuna Jr. are among the players with prop bets available when the Pittsburgh Pirates and the Atlanta Braves meet at PNC Park on Monday (first pitch at 7:05 PM ET).
+Ronald Acuna Jr. and Bryan Reynolds are among the players with prop bets on the table when the Atlanta Braves and the Pittsburgh Pirates square off at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!